About Windows Recovery Partition

 MiniTool Partition Wizard provides a powerful feature called “Partition Recovery” to guide users through the process of recovering lost partitions due to wrong deletion or wrong diskpart clean.
 Let’s see how to retrieve Windows 10 recovery partition in detail:

 Step 1.
 Run Partition Wizard Free Edition to the main interface.
-Then right click on the disk that used to contain the recovery partition and choose "Partition Recovery" from the option box.
+Then right click on the disk that used to contain the recovery partition and choose “Partition Recovery Wizard” from the option box.

-Step 5.
-Finally, hit the "Apply" button to start the recovery process.
+Step 7.
+Finally, hit the “Apply” button to start the recovery process (only the paid editions allow you to do so).

 Back up Recovery Partition Windows 10